DreymaR/BigBagKbdTrixPKL/README.md

 * Help image opacity, background color and gutter size settings
 * Separate help image background, so the keys/fingering can be in one image and the glyphs in another (saves file space, adds options)
 * Various menu and language file improvements and additions.
-* A Refresh menu option with a hotkey (default Ctrl & Shift & 5) in case the program hangs up in some way (stuck modifiers etc).
+* A Refresh menu option with a hotkey (default Ctrl+Shift+5) in case the program hangs up in some way (stuck modifiers etc).
 * DebugInfo setting that shows 'Key history...' and 'Refresh program' menu items and OS layout/deadkey info in the About... dialog.
 * A PKL_Tables.ini file for info tables that were formerly internal.
 This way, the user can make additions as necessary.
 * Sensible dead key names for images and entries (e.g., dk14 -> tilde) in a central doc that layouts can point to.